sddevelopment-be/penguin-pragmatic-patterns/content/practices/keep_a_changelog.md

 - v1.1 Japanese translation (#363).
 - v1.1 Norwegian Bokmål translation (#383).
 - v1.1 "Inconsistent Changes" Turkish translation (#347).
-- Default to most recent versions available for each languages
+- Default to most recent versions available for each language
 - Display count of available translations (26 to date!)
 - Centralize all links into `/data/links.json` so they can be updated easily